ZEKe125/eStore_sanity_stripe/README.md

 https://ecommerce-rouge-iota.vercel.app/

 ## Description
-This ecommerced Website was built using NExt.js a react framework.
-It uses APIs and react Hooks, useState, useEffect, useContext etc.
-Application state is haldled using react Context Hook.
-The content is managed using Sanity CMS, and payments are fully funtional using Stripe Payments.
+This e-commerce Website was built using NExt.js react framework, and react functional components.
+It uses APIs and React hooks, useState, useEffect, useContext, etc. Application state is handled using react Context Hook.
+The content is managed using Sanity CMS, and payments are fully functional using Stripe Payments.

 ## Getting Started